 I’m sharing this post from a couple of years ago with you because I hope it could be helpful for those of you struggling during this pandemic.
 Mindfulness is a powerful tool that can help you during moments when you’re feeling overwhelmed due to anxiety or any other emotion.

 A lot of folks hear the word “mindfulness” and immediately think that it’s some weird, new age-y thing.
 It’s not that at all.

 Try this.
 You’re sitting or standing somewhere reading this.
 Notice for a moment how your body feels.
 If you’re sitting, notice the weight of your body in the chair.
 Notice what you can hear.
 Notice if there’s a breeze or if the air is still around you.
 Notice if you can taste anything.
+Allow thoughts or emotions to come and go as you note their presence.
 That’s being mindful.
-Notice what you may be feeling.
-You’re in the moment you’re living right now.
+You living much more in the moment and in the present.

 Anxiety tends to keep you thinking about the future – depression about the past.
 So, mindfulness accentuates the importance and energy of the now.
 But the practice of mindfulness has another, vital function.
 If you simply notice a painful emotion or a thought in the present, but you don’t fuel it in any way (like hating it or wanting it to go away), that very acceptance can disempower it.
 It’s what we think about or believe about something that causes us to make a judgment about it – not the thing itself.